electron/electron/docs/api/browser-window.md

 { width: 40, height: 50 }.
 The second argument doesn't care where the extra width and height are within the content view--only that they exist.
 Sum any extra width and height areas you have within the overall content view.

+The aspect ratio is not respected when window is resized programmingly with APIs like `win.setSize`.

 #### `win.setBackgroundColor(backgroundColor)`